In just 4 weeks, learn to increase the user adoption and business value of your ML and analytics applications using design.

 - You're primarily doing execution oriented work or want to focus mostly on heads-down technical implementation

-- You're not ready to take some risks or make changes to how you currently design or build data products in order to achieve a much bigger objective
+- You're not ready to make changes to how you currently design or build data products

 - You were assigned to take the training as part of a private cohort, but don't have more than a passing curiosity about it

-- You're not ready or interested in being a leader, or evangelizing the ideas in the seminar so they can begin to stick (hint: design is a team sport)
+- You're not ready or interested in being a leader, or evangelizing the ideas in the seminar so they can begin to spread (hint: design is a team sport that begins with individuals)

 “I would recommend this seminar.
 You clearly pinpointed us to specific things around keeping the actual needs of a specific user in mind.
 We also very much appreciated your input, which was really clear and would make us ask, ‘does this bring value to the user?
 What is the actual value?’
 It's also good to have more than one person [in the seminar] if you're working as a team as it helps to do some sparring and to collect questions to bring back into the Seminar.
 Finally, I just really liked how you led through it and were able to jump between topics or send us some links afterwards for further study.
 I think you're pretty capable of putting yourself into the positions of others and have an understanding of what we are dealing with.”